ethereum/execution-specs/CONTRIBUTING.md

 ### Lint Tool
 -------------
-This tool checks for style and formatting issues specific to the Ethereum specification and emits diagnostics when issues are found
+This tool checks for style and formatting issues specific to EELS and emits diagnostics when issues are found

 The tool currently performs the following checks